scaleoutsean/solidfire-windows/README.md

   - Consider disabling NIC registration in DNS for interfaces on iSCSI network
   - Consider disabling DHCP service on iSCSI and Live Migration network(s)
   - It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, and use Trunk mode and VLANs to segregate workloads
+  - It looks like it's not easy to create workloads for which networking needs special tuning
 - iSCSI
   - Increase the maximum duration of timeouts and lower the frequency of checks (not sure how much it matters)
 - Multipath I/O